 4. Final Approval and Launch

 After ensuring that all elements, including lawyer instruction confirmation and compliance checks, are complete, CrowdJustice will launch your campaign (subject to you having 'submitted' it.
+However, if the platform review identifies any outstanding issues, such as incomplete compliance information or necessary edits, your campaign may remain in review temporarily.
+Promptly addressing feedback can help minimise delays.

 By following these steps, you can smoothly navigate the process of making your case live on the CrowdJustice platform.
 These guidelines ensure that all required legal and procedural requirements are properly addressed, paving the way for a successful campaign launch.